YBHwang/clova-developer-guide/en-KR/CIC/References/CIC_API.md

 POST /v1/events
 ```

-Clients use events to send user voice requests or the current client state to CIC.
-Events are sent as HTTP requests and an HTTP response is returned containing directives.
+Clients use event messages to send user voice requests or the current client state to CIC.
+Events are sent as HTTP requests and an HTTP response is returned containing directive messages.
 For more information, see [Sending events](/CIC/Guides/Interact_with_CIC.md#SendEvent) and [Handling directives](/CIC/Guides/Interact_with_CIC.md#HandleDirective).

 ### Request header